SyntheticAutonomicMind/.github/profile/README.md

 ### 🧩 **No technical skills needed**
 Designed for everyday users - not just developers.
-SAM’s clean interface and natural interactions make powerful AI accessible to everyone.
+SAM's clean interface and natural interactions make powerful AI accessible to everyone.

 ---